SelfKeyFoundation/selfkey-integration-docs/source/index.html.md

 ## Part 2: Frontend Integration

 To enable the SelfKey Extension as an authentication method for your website, a JavaScript library needs to be installed.
 This displays a "Login With SelfKey" button on your website for users to click.
 Clicking this button starts the login workflow.

-Exact instructions can be found in [Selfkey Client Lib] and more information at [LWS Config].
+Exact instructions can be found in [Selfkey Client Lib](#f-client-library) and [configuring your website](#d-configuring-your-website).

 ### Installation Instructions:

-1. Integrate *Selfkey Client Lib* into the webpage
+1. Integrate [*Selfkey Client Lib*](#f-client-library) into your website.
-2. Select where you want the *"Login With SelfKey"* button to appear
+2. Select where you want the *"Login With SelfKey"* button to appear.
-3. Initialize the *"Login With SelfKey"* button by passing LWS Config to *Selfkey Client Lib*
+3. Initialize the *"Login With SelfKey"* button by passing [SelfKey Extension Config](#d-configuring-your-website) to [Selfkey Client Library](#f-client-library).

 ## Part 3: Backend Integration

 <aside class="notice">
 Question: Are you using <a href ="https://www.kyc-chain.com">KYC-Chain</a> or an in-house compliance tool for verifying identities of new users?